sankarsh-ml/NOVAC/README.md

 ---

-### 4. Environment Variables
+## Environment Variables

-Create a `.env` file in the expected backend/project location.
+Create a `.env` file in the expected backend or project location.

 Example: